Snowman cupcakes are super cute and fun Christmas cupcakes made with a chocolate cupcake base, and decorated with marshmallows and frosting!

 I’ve been using a chocolate base for many of the cupcakes that I’ve been making, check out my Christmas Tree Cupcakes where I made cupcakes that look like Christmas trees!
 I LOVE Christmas cupcakes, there are many things that you can do with the decorations!

-As I said I love chocolate base cupcakes, and the reason why I keep using it is because it’s very chocolatey, moist, fudgy, and they turns out perfect every single time!
+As I said I love chocolate base cupcakes, and the reason why I keep using it is that it’s very chocolatey, moist, fudgy, and it turns out perfect every single time!
 Seriously, this is an easy foolproof recipe that you need to bookmark!

-I decorated these Snowman cupcakes with simple vanilla frosting, Sprinkles or funfetti for buttons, and white marshmallows for the head.
-To draw faces and arms, I just used black icing (you can buy a ready store bought one or use charcoal for natural colouring).
+I decorated these Snowman cupcakes with simple vanilla frosting, Sprinkles or funfetti for buttons, and white marshmallows for the heads.
+To draw faces and arms, I just used black icing (you can buy a ready store bought one or use food safe charcoal for natural coloring).
 As for the white frosting, you can also pipe out the vanilla frosting from an icing bag using tip 1A, but I frosted my cupcakes using a spoon just because it’s easier.

 How to Make the Noses

-There are many ways to make the nose!
+There are many ways to make the noses!

-1. Use fondant and orange food colouring and roll out a little piece of the fondant to make a nose shape.
+1. Use fondant and orange food coloring and roll out a little piece of the fondant to make a carrot nose shape.